TongLing/tongling.github.io/_pages/about.md

 For the past four years, I've been teaching a healthcare computational tools course.
 I believe that each of us must decide how we will lead in times of great challenge, and I am committed to overcoming the obstacles and teaching students to be life-long learners.

 I was born and raised in a small Chinese town until I finished my undergraduate studies.
 In my spare time, I like to play the piano/guitar, make music, and spend time with my bandmates.

+### Upcoming website updates:

+- Add a completed list of News, tracing back to 2017 When I begin my PhD studies.
+- Move my [blog](https://blog.csdn.net/tlonline) contents to this place.
+I'm a bit upset about the CSDN.
+They used to be great place for technical blogs.
+They are now a place for advertisement and spams.
+- Update the teaching page, and upload teaching materials.